smathot/pythontutorials/content/pages/modules.md

 ## The Python standard library

 So far, we've only used functions that are built into Python, and that you can use straight away when you start a Python interpreter.
 However, you can `import` modules to get additional functionality.
-Many common modules are included in Python by default so that you don't need to install them explicitly; these make up the Python standard library:
+Many common modules are included in Python by default so that you don't need to install them (but do have to `import`!); these modules make up the Python standard library:

 - <https://docs.python.org/3/library/index.html>